technomancy/bussard/manual.md

 * `forward`, `left`, `right`: accepts a boolean indicating whether to fire the given engine/thruster.
-* `next_target`: cycle sequentially through all the targets in the system.
+* `next_target`: cycle sequentially through all the targets in the system. `tab` by default, `shift-tab` to cycle in reverse.
-* `closest_target`: select the closest available target.
+* `closest_target`: select the closest available target. `ctrl-tab` by default.
 * `laser`: accepts a boolean indicating whether to fire the mining laser.
 * `login`: accepts optional username/password, attempts to establish a login session with the target if possible.

 #### controls (flight)

-This is a table of keys to functions.
+This is a table of keys to functions; usually functions in the `ship.actions` table above.
 These function slightly differently from the keymap functionality described above.
 Keymaps can only be used for commands that are triggered once per key press.
 Controls must be used when the ship will behave differently based on how long the key is held.
-All piloting functionality must use this table.
+All piloting functionality should use this table.
 The zoom functions for changing the scale should use it too.

 #### scale